AMDmi3/jsonslicer/README.md

 _file_ is a `.read()`-supporting [file-like
 object](https://docs.python.org/3/glossary.html#term-file-like-object)
 containing a JSON document.
-Both binary and text files are supported, but binary ones are preferred, bacause the parser has to operate on binary data internally anyway, and using text input would require an unnecessary decondig/decoding which yields ~3% performance overhead.
+Both binary and text files are supported, but binary ones are preferred, because the parser has to operate on binary data internally anyway, and using text input would require an unnecessary encoding/decoding which yields ~3% performance overhead.
 Note that JsonSlicer supports both unicode and binary output regardless of input format.